-The camera is looking at Chamartín railway station and the Cuatro Torres Business Area.
-This includes Torre Caja de Madrid, the tallest building in Spain at 250 metres (820ft) high.
-Webcam transmits a high definition 1280 x 720 pixel image that is updated every minute.
+The camera is pointing at Chamartín railway station and the Cuatro Torres Business Area.
+This includes Torre CEPSA, the tallest building in Spain at 250 metres (820ft) high.
+Webcam transmits a high definition 1920x1080 pixel image that is updated every minute.

-Weather info is from Madrid-Barajas airport (MAD/LEMD), 4 miles away.
-First light today was at 5:37 am and sunrise was at 6:54 am.
-Sunset will be at 9:28 pm and nightfall will be at 10:45 pm.
-Webcam clock is synchronized with the Spanish Navy Observatory (Real Instituto y Observatorio de la Armada) which provides the official time signals in Spain.
+Weather info is from Adolfo Suárez Madrid-Barajas airport (MAD/LEMD), 4 miles away.
+First light today was at 6:13 am and sunrise was at 7:22 am.
+Sunset will be at 9:02 pm and nightfall will be at 10:11 pm.
+Webcam clock is synchronized with the Spanish Navy Observatory (Real Instituto y Observatorio de la Armada) which is the Time Stamping Authority in Spain.
 Accuracy of webcam clock is usually ±1 second.
-Local time zone is CEST (Central European Summer Time) which is UTC +02:00.
-There is a child safety net in front of the camera and it sometimes gets into the picture.
+Local time zone is CEST (Central European Summer Time) which is UTC +02:00, although Madrid is geographically at UTC -0:15.

 For the first five years I used the 3Com Home Connect / Inside Out Networks Watchport V which worked in near total darkness and had a good quality picture but there's no driver update.
-After two more years using the Apple iSight webcam which was very low quality, I am now using the Logitech® Quickcam® Vision Pro which has a much sharper image than the iSight although the night images are much darker than the 3Com.
-I'm very grateful to Michael Apitz of Schömberg, Germany, for having suggested the camera.
-Software is the excellent EvoCam from www.evological.com.
+After two more years using the Apple iSight webcam which was very low quality, I then used a Logitech® Quickcam® Vision Pro which had a much sharper image than the iSight although the night images were very dark.
+I'm now using a Logitech C930e which has a wider angle of view and better low light performance although it's still nowhere near as good as the old 3Com.
+Software is the excellent EvoCam from www.evological.com which seems to have disappeared.

 Key to buildings